-Update : A newer, more complete version is here .
 I've said bad things about my job working on Carleton College's website, but fundamentally it's a really sound work environment we have.
 Just before winter break, one of the full-time employees came to me and asked if I could make a diff between two XHTML documents for use in Carleton's CMS, Reason.
 This would be useful for (a) comparing versions of a document in the CMS (b) merging documents, in case two people edit the same document at the same time, so as to avoid locks and the need for manual merges.
 They came to me because I told them I'd written an XML parser.
 I may know about XML, but I know (or rather knew) nothing about the algorithms required for such a diff and merge.
 A naive algorithm Here's something that won't work: a line-by-line diff and merge, along the lines of the Unix utilities diff and patch.

-by Stuart D. Gathman Last updated Dec 08, 2010 I have moved the most popular items to the top of the menu.
-Class Packager for Java If you want to deliver an application or applet with all the classes and resources it needs - and only the classes and resources it needs, then you need ZipLock.java.
+Gathman Last updated Apr 01, 2013 I have moved the most popular items to the top of the menu.
+Obsolete, but historically interesting Class Packager for Java If you want to deliver an application or applet with all the classes and resources it needs - and only the classes and resources it needs, then you need ZipLock.java.
 This is a utility class for examining a list of class names for all of their dependencies.
 When you create a JAR file with all the classes needed for your application, the JAR file is self-contained.

 The Object-Oriented jargon for such a self-contained application is a "Sealed System".
 Keep javac "hot" and ready to roll.
 Exploring the problems involved in comparing XML.
 Diffxml - XML Diff and Patch Utilities.
 Open Source XML Diff Written in Java.